dashpay/docs/masternodes/maintenance.rst

   ~/dashman/dashman status

-After some time, all statuses should turn green, in particular **masternode started: YES** and **masternode network state: ENABLED**.
+If you are doing a major version update and need to restart your masternode, update the software version of the wallet holding the collateral to the latest version now by following the instructions :ref:`here <masternode-setup-start>`.
+Continue monitoring your masternode.
+After some time, all statuses should turn green, in particular **masternode started: YES** and **masternode network state:
-If you do need to restart your masternode, update the software version of the wallet holding the collateral to the latest version and follow the instructions :ref:`here <masternode-setup-start>`.
+ENABLED**.

 Option 2: Manual update
 -----------------------